 Classroom Culture

-The social aspect of university life for Korean students is very important and students enjoy socializing with peers on campus when they are not attending class.
-Though schoolwork can be very rigorous in Korea, most Korean students generally agree that the most difficult part about university life is passing the entrance examinations.
+The social aspect of university life for Korean students is important, and students enjoy socializing with peers on campus when they are not attending class.
+Though schoolwork is rigorous in Korea, Korean students generally agree that the most difficult part about university life is passing the entrance examinations.

 Registration